Indianapolis shooting: Gunman dead, 8 people killed at FedEx facility, police say

 Live video from news outlets at the scene showed crime scene tape in the parking lot outside the facility.

-A witness who said he works at the facility told WISH-TV that he saw a man with a gun after hearing several gunshots.
+Jeremiah Miller, a witness who said he works at the facility, told WISH-TV that he saw a man with some kind of rifle after hearing several gunshots.

-"I saw a man with a submachine gun of some sort, an automatic rifle, and he was firing in the open," Jeremiah Miller said.

 Another man told WTTV that his niece was sitting in the driver's seat of her car when the gunfire erupted, and she was wounded.